Movendi International: Juvenile Templars

 In the mid 1870s, Juvenile Templars, or Cold Water Temples (C.W.T), were established.
 An 1874 Journal of Proceedings report provided information that Cold Water Temples, or organizations very similar to them, existed in 24 Grand Lodge jurisdictions in Alabama, Canada, California, Colorado, Connecticut, England, Georgia, Illinois, Maine, Massachusetts, Michigan, Minnesota, North Carolina, New Hampshire, New Jersey, Nova Scotia, Ohio, Pennsylvania, Scotland, South Carolina, Texas, Vermont, Wisconsin, and Wales.
 A similar organization existed in Australia and Ireland.
 The children's organization in all of the British Grand Lodge jurisdictions—under the name of Juvenile Temples—was very similar to the C.W.T.
 It was worked successfully, but independently of R. W. G. L. In Alabama, Colorado, Connecticut, Illinois, Massachusetts, Michigan, Minnesota, North Carolina, New Hampshire, New Jersey, Nova Scotia, Ohio, South Carolina, Texas, and Vermont, it had not much more than a nominal existence.

+In 1873, Martha B. O'Donnell was appointed Convener of a Committee on Juvenile Work and elected Chief Superintendent of Juvenile Templars, holding this position until 1878, when she declined re-election.

-From 1990 to 2017, in Europe, it had a youth division, "ACTIVE – sobriety, friendship, peace".
-Since then, youth organizations being member of IOGT International, form the group "IOGT Youth".
+From 1990 to 2017, in Europe, it had a youth division, "ACTIVE – sobriety, friendship, peace."
+Since then, youth organizations being member of IOGT International, form the group "IOGT Youth."